Volavi/Wreckfest-2-Autoadmin/README.md

 Still very WIP but plans are in motion to make this into a very flexible and powerful system for managing Wreckfest 2 Dedicated servers with a vast set of features.

-If you have issues or find something that isn't working please submit an [issue ticket](https://github.com/Volavi/Wreckfest-2-Autoadmin/issues)
+If you have issues or find something that isn't working please submit an [issue ticket](https://github.com/Volavi/Wreckfest-2-Autoadmin/issues) or use the [discussions](https://github.com/Volavi/Wreckfest-2-Autoadmin/discussions) -page!

 *Be prepeared for crashes and issues!
 I myself have been running this script within a .bat script that checks if it is running or not making sure that it restarts and runs with the Server window*